Location: London, United Kingdom

 The menu is a mix of the chef’s experiences in Mexico City, the Yucatan, and Oaxaca.
 It’s fun to see the range of flavours available to order.

 Botanas are ‘snacks’, like a Mexican apertif.
 We had the classic guacamole served with blue and white corn tortilla chips.
-I believe guacamole is the true test because it is so simple, yet so difficult to get right.
+I believe guacamole is a true test of Mexican cuisine because it is so simple, yet so difficult to get right.
+Santo Remedio’s version did not disappoint.

 For our appetisers, we picked two dishes.
 The first was the classic quesadilla.
 I usually do not order such a simple dish because quesadillas tend to be quite bland, but this was specifically recommended by a food blogger so I gave it try.
 It was the BEST quesadilla I’ve ever had.
 That chihuahua cheese!
 It is the perfect melting cheese.